duckduckgo/duckduckhack-docs/backend-reference/api-reference.md

 ### Caching API Responses

-By default, we cache API responses for for **24 hours**.
+By default, we cache API responses for **24 hours**.
 We use [nginx](https://duckduckgo.com/?q=nginx) and get this functionality by using the [proxy_cache_valid](http://wiki.nginx.org/HttpProxyModule#proxy_cache_valid) directive.
 You can override our default behavior by setting your own `spice proxy_cache_valid` directive like in the [RandWord Spice](https://github.com/duckduckgo/zeroclickinfo-spice/blob/master/lib/DDG/Spice/RandWord.pm):

 ```perl
 spice proxy_cache_valid => "200 304 1d";